zhaoyizhou98/global_estimation_metrology/README.md

 # Strict hierarchy of optimal strategies for global estimations: Mapping global estimations into local ones

-This repository serves as a companion to the research paper with the same name.
+This repository serves as a companion to the research paper [Zhao-Yi Zhou, Jing-Tao Qiu, and Da-Jian Zhang, "*Strict hierarchy of optimal strategies for global estimations: Mapping global estimations into local ones*"](https://arxiv.org/abs/2403.06585).

-# Structure of this repository
+## Structure of this repository

 The file `Data` is used to store related data.
 Symbolic codes are stored in the file `MATHEMATICA` which are used to provide a computer-assisted level proof for a strict hierarchy between different types of strategies.
 The current file stores MATLAB codes.

-# Basic requirement
+## Basic requirement

 - The `CVX` package should be installed.
 See [this website](http://cvxr.com/cvx/doc/install.html) for guidance.